sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 16-01-2018

+- https://github.com/scala/collection-strawman/pull/342 New immutable hash set and map in Scala's collection-strawman (using CHAMP)

 # 15-01-2018

 - https://www.youtube.com/watch?v=STKCRSUsyP0 The Many Meanings of Event-Driven Architecture - Martin Fowler